Report: Ex-Nazi camp guard deported by US dies in Germany

 The Frankfurter Allgemeine Zeitung and Westfaelische Nachrichten newspapers independently quoted German officials saying Palij died Wednesday in a care home in the town of Ahlen.

-U.S. Ambassador Richard Grenell, who lobbied for Germany to take Palij, said he’d been informed of the death.
+U.S. Ambassador Richard Grenell, who lobbied for Germany to take Palij, said he had been informed of the death.
 He credited U.S. President Donald Trump with seeing through Palij’s August 2018 deportation after it had been stalled for a quarter-century.

 “It would have been upsetting to many Americans if he had died in the U.S in what many viewed as a comfortable escape,” Grenell told The Associated Press.